cocos/cocos-docs/en/getting-started/quick-start.md

 });
 ```

 Let's take a look at the role of these codes.
-First we can see a global `cc.Class()` method, what is `cc`? `cc` is the abbreviation for Cocos, the main namespace of the Cocos engine, and all the classes, functions, properties, and constants in the engine code are defined in this namespace.
+First we can see a global `cc.Class()` method, what is `cc`? `cc` is the abbreviation for Cocos, the main namespace of the Cocos engine.
+And all the classes, functions, properties, and constants in the engine code are defined in this namespace.
 And `Class()` is a method under the `cc` module, which is used to declare classes in the Cocos Creator.
 To make it easier to differentiate, we call the class declared with `cc.Class` called `CCClass`.
 The parameter of the `Class()` method is a prototype object, the required class can be created by setting the desired type parameter in the form of a key-value pair in the prototype object.

 **Example**: